Lil Wayne’s Daughter Reginae Carter Flaunts Her Backside In Skintight Outfit

 Reginae Carter, the 20-year-old daughter of rapper Lil Wayne and Tiny and Toya star Toya Wright, is continuing to wow her Instagram followers with her sexy fashion game.
 This time, she was joined by a few famous faces in one snapshot showing off her latest stylish look.

 On Saturday, Reginae took to Instagram to give her admirers a good look at the curve-hugging mini dress that she wore for a fun night out with a group of friends.
-The LuxeKills design featured long sleeves and an all-over Cheetah print pattern, and it had a short skirt that showed off Reignae’s muscular thighs.
+The LuxeKills design featured long sleeves and an all-over cheetah print pattern, and it had a short skirt that showed off Reignae’s muscular thighs.

 Reginae shared two snapshots of the dress in an Instagram slideshow, which allowed her followers to check out the front and back of her form-fitting outfit.
 In the second photo, the Pride & Prejudice: Atlanta actress is striking a pose that gives her fans a clear view of her peachy backside.
 She’s also rocking a pair of black high heel sandals that elongate her legs.